-Frankie McCarthy was appointed as a Senior Lecturer in Private Law in August 2014, but has been a member of the School as a PhD researcher and then a lecturer since 2007.
-She is a graduate of the Universities of Edinburgh (LLB, DipLP) and Glasgow (PhD), and has been a visiting researcher at the University of Otago, New Zealand.
-She is also a qualified solicitor, having worked as a trainee and then solicitor at Simpson and Marwick WS (now part of Clyde & Co) prior to beginning her doctoral studies.
+Frankie McCarthy was appointed Professor of Private Law in 2019, but has been a member of the School as a PhD researcher and then a lecturer since 2007.
+She is a graduate of the Universities of Edinburgh (LLB, DipLP) and Glasgow (PhD), and is also a qualified solicitor.

 - The development of property as a human right in Europe.
 Why do we protect property ownership as a civil right, and to what extent does this right also imply responsibilities?
 How can property rights theories, particularly the US progressive property scholarship, help us to reconceptualise property ownership?

 - Property as human right in relation to community interests in land in Scotland and the Scottish land reform agenda.

 - Ownership rights and responsibilities in relation to community living, especially urban tenement living.